Menu Close

 How to Create a Placeholder Image in Animate

 For a good user experience on a website, users usually want to click on a placeholder image before a video plays.
-Most browsers no longer support SWF files so make sure to get help from your teacher on how to export your animation to a MOV file.
+Most browsers no longer support SWF files so make sure to get help from your teacher on how to export your animation to a MP4 or MOV file.

 To create a placeholder image, follow the steps below.